OhowaO/spring-pet-clinic/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.asperger.spring-pet-clinic' is invalid and this project uses 'com.asperger.springpetclinic' instead.
+* The original package name 'com.com.asperger.spring-pet-clinic' is invalid and this project uses 'com.com.asperger.springpetclinic' instead.

 # Getting Started